ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 > Reasonable looking algorithms can easily be incorrect.
 Algorithm correctness is a property that must be carefully demonstrated.

 ## 1.3 Reasoning about Correctness
-We need tool that we can use to determine which algorithms are correct.
+We need tools that we can use to determine which algorithms are correct.
 The primary tool is a mathematical proof.
 A proof has 3 parts:
 1. A clear, precise statement of what you're trying to prove
 2. A set of assumptions that can be taken as true
 3. A chain of reasoning from the axioms to the statement being proved